Building the Thin PC installer

-You must now place the "Kiosk Shell.msi" in a location which can be reached from clients,
+You must now place the installation MSI file in a location which can be reached from clients,

 on the package, select the "Deployment" tab and check "Uninstall this application when it falls out of the

 scope of management" (see below).
-If you don't set this checkmark, your shell will not be restored, if you drag a computer out of the OU.
+If you don't set this checkmark, the Explorer will not be restored, when you drag a computer out of the OU.

-Now everything is set up and you can drag computers into the OU and next time they restart, the computers are kiosk computers like
+Now everything is set up and you can drag computers into the OU and next time they restart, the computers are Thin PCs like

 The next thing to do is to remove all options, when ctrl+alt+del is pressed.
 Normally options are available to lock the computer,